 For us to be happy, our physical and mental well-being needs to be in tip-top shape.
 As a given, some people can find joy despite being sick.
 But it’s significantly easier to enjoy life when you’re not strapped to an IV pole or confined to a bed.
 Additionally, physical activity often releases endorphins – happy hormones.
 Exercise in the morning can thus boost our mood for the rest of the day.

+According to Dr. Kurt Smith, LMFT, LPCC, AFC, “We all experience these ups and downs, and most of the time we get through the downs and move on to better times.
+But for many of us certain situations at can trigger an episode of depression and make us feel a hopelessness that won’t go away.”
 Similarly, our brain chemicals can get in the way of us experiencing happiness.
 Conditions such as depression and anxiety make it difficult for us to stay happy, even while doing daily tasks.

 Something else that’s noteworthy: the relationship between happiness and good health goes both ways.
 People who reportedly enjoy life are also likely to have a healthier body and mind.